nrfconnect/sdk-zephyr/doc/reference/bluetooth/mesh/msg.rst

 Message API
 ###########

-The Bluetooth Mesh message API provides set of structures, macros and functions used for preparing message buffers, managing message and acknowledged message contexts.
+The Bluetooth mesh message API provides set of structures, macros and functions used for preparing message buffers, managing message and acknowledged message contexts.

 API reference